iiab/iiab-factory/content/vector-tiles/README.md

 1. <b>Create a symbolic link to replace "details.mbtiles -> 2017-07-03_california_san-francisco-bay.mbtiles" by running: `ln -sf ./<full name of the downloaded region> details.mbtiles`</b>
 1. Test it by connecting another device to your RPi's Wi-Fi (SSID is typically "Internet in a Box")
 1. Browse to http://box/modules/osm-min (occasionally "box" needs to be replaced by "box.lan" or "172.18.96.1")
-1. Zoom into your region of interest to confirm local details appear!
+1. <i>Zoom into your region of interest to confirm local details appear!</i>

 ### Design Decisions (Technical Background)